torch/torch7/doc/tester.md

 <a name="torch.Tester.disable"></a>
 ### disable(testNames) ###

-Prevent the given tests from running, where `testNames` can be a single string or list of strings.
+Prevents the given tests from running, where `testNames` can be a single string or list of strings.
 More precisely, when [run](#torch.Tester.run) is invoked, it will skip these tests, while still printing out an indication of skipped tests.
 This is useful for temporarily disabling tests without